BrijanV/Drones/Custom Flight Controller/README.md

 - Provided isolated power testing for ESCs and motors to ensure safe, repeatable experiments.

-- Empowers scalable testing—multiple sensors can be evaluated in a single pass.
+- Empowers scalable testing multiple sensors can be evaluated in a single pass.

-- Overall, it forms a critical foundation for building robust, field-ready drone systems.
+- Overall, it forms a critical foundation for building robust, field ready drone systems.

 ## Dedicated IMU Evaluation Rig for Comparative Sensor Benchmarking

 - Developed a gyroscope testbench which supported evaluation of multiple IMUs (e.g., MPU9250, ICM20948) under varied dynamic conditions.

-- PCB was custom-designed to support flexible sensor interfacing and stable power delivery.
+- PCB was custom designed to support flexible sensor interfacing and stable power delivery.

 - Enables thorough sensor benchmarking to choose the most reliable and accurate IMUs for flight.